mjsull/Contiguity/README.rst

 Usage/Docs
 ----------

-For information on how to use Contiguity please see the manual_
+For information on how to use Contiguity please see the .. _manual https://github.com/mjsull/Contiguity/raw/master/Contiguity_manual.pdf

 Citation